 - i.
-The bid documents must include a realistic financial forecast which demonstrates the level of net proceeds which can be achieved.
-A sample budget, highlighting suggested line items can be found in Appendix A. - ii.
+The bid documents must include a realistic financial forecast which demonstrates the level to which net proceeds can be achieved.
+A sample budget highlighting suggested line items can be found in Appendix A. An electronic copy of a budget template can be requested by emailing bids@hockeycanada.ca - ii.
 The bid documents must include a comparison of budgets between the Host Organizing Committee's ideal budget and a break even budget. - iii.
-Detailed legacy plan on how the Host Organizing Committee plans to share any potential profits post event.
-A sample legacy plan can be found in Appendix G.
+Detailed legacy plan on how the Host Organizing Committee plans to share any potential profits post event, including identified beneficiaries and the process for distribution of funds, focusing on grassroots hockey initiatives and hockey infrastructure.
+A legacy plan template can be found in Appendix H.

-Host Organizing Committee Revenue Opportunities - The financial information in the bid documents should highlight how the Host Organizing Committee plans to maximize revenue opportunities in hosting the Esso Cup.
+Host Organizing Committee Revenue Opportunities - The financial information in the bid documents should highlight how the Host Organizing Committee plans to maximize revenue opportunities in hosting the Centennial Cup.
 A breakdown of some opportunities is listed below: